Apply for your firearms registration today!

 - if the firearm has already been registered, its unique firearm number (UFAN);

-- the place where the firearm is kept.
+- main place where the firearm is kept.

-For additional information, go to: General information concerning the application to register one or more non−restricted firearms present in Québec - Individuals (349 Ko).
+For more information, read General information concerning the application to register one or more non−restricted firearms present in Québec - Individuals (349 Ko).

 Owners who have kept their registration certificates issued by the Royal Canadian Mounted Police (RCMP) under the former Canadian Firearms Registry program can refer to it to fill out most of the sections of the form pertaining to information on the firearm, provided that the information recorded is up to date.